 Search time.
-Consistent with the findings of Zhang [2000] and Diaper and Waelend [2000], the nature of the task influenced the distracting effect of the banner ads.
-When searching for the simpler exact match, participants were more adversely affected than when searching for the harder semantic match.
+Consistent with the findings of Zhang [2000] and Diaper and Waelend [2000], the nature of the task influenced the effect of the distractors.
+Participants searching for the simple exact match were more adversely affected by banners than were participants searching for the harder semantic match.
 This can be seen in the significant increase in search times in the exact match condition when commercial banners were present, and the non-significant difference in search times in the semantic match condition.
 One possible explanation is that simple searches require less attention, and thus other stimuli can be perceived and processed, slightly delaying the primary task.
 It may be that difficult searches necessitate greater focus, leaving less processing available for irrelevant objects, which are thus ignored.
-Or, the semantically-driven search may be more controlled, so that participants were able to avoid banners.
-The high betweensubject variability in the semantic condition suggests an alternative methodological explanation: By their very nature, difficult tasks result in a wider range of response times, making the banners' effect harder to detect.
+The high between-subject variability in the semantic condition suggests an alternative explanation: by their very nature difficult tasks result in a wider range of response times, making the banners' effect harder to detect.

-Contrary to the prevailing opinion of designers, animated commercial banners affected performance no differently than static commercial banners.
-Search times were slower for the static and animated banners than for the gray banners, but were equivalent between static and animated.
+Contrary to the prevailing logic of designers, animated commercial banners affected performance no differently than static commercial banners.
+Search times were slower for both commercial banner types than for the gray banners, but were equivalent when compared to each other.
 Given that the animated banners had graphics roughly identical to their static versions, attention capture could be attributed to the images, colors, and text within the banners, rather than their motion.
 Even in the semantic condition, where participants were exposed to an average of six seconds of animation per trial, the animation did not affect search times.
 In fact, though the difference was not significant, searches tended to be slightly faster with animated banners than static in the semantic condition, loosely analogous to the findings of Pashler [2001].